Chapter 13.20

 (b) “Multifamily residential premises” means a premises designed, improved, or used as a residence for five or more families, including apartments and condominiums, and that is not designed, improved, or used for a commercial, industrial, or miscellaneous purpose.

-(c) “Premises” means a separate lot or parcel of land, improved or unimproved, which is connected to, or benefits from, directly or indirectly, the storm drain system, or any portion thereof, or from which any water runoff is discharged directly or indirectly into the City’s storm drain system.
+(c) “Premises” means a separate lot or parcel of land, improved or unimproved, which is connected to, or benefits from, directly or indirectly, the storm drain system, or any portion thereof, or from which any water runoff is discharged directly or indirectly into the city’s storm drain system.

-13.20.140 Rates – Users within the city.
+13.20.200 Rates – Users within the city.

-13.20.150 Rates – Issuance of bills – Information required.
+13.20.210 Rates – Issuance of bills – Information required.

 All bills for storm drain charges shall be issued by the City Department of Finance.
 Storm drain charge amounts shall be combined with bills or statements for water and sewer service provided by the City.
-Storm drain charges shall be assessed in all cases where the premises in question is connected to the City’s water system, sewer system, or storm drain system.
+Storm drain charges shall be assessed in all cases where the premises in question is connected to the city’s water system, sewer system, or storm drain system.

-Article V. Polystyrene Foam Disposable Service Ware
+Article III.
+Polystyrene Foam Disposable Service Ware

-13.20.160 Definitions.
+13.20.220 Definitions.

-(a) “Disposable food service ware” means single-use disposable products used in the restaurant and food industry for serving prepared food and includes, but is not limited to, plates, trays, cups, bowls and hinged or lidded containers (clamshells).
+(b) “Disposable food service ware” means single-use disposable products used in the restaurant and food industry for serving prepared food and includes, but is not limited to, plates, trays, cups, bowls and hinged or lidded containers (clamshells).
 “Disposable food service ware” does not include straws, utensils, drink lids or ice chests.

-(b) “Food vendor” means any establishment located in the City of Santa Clara that sells or otherwise provides prepared food for consumption on or off its premises, and includes, but is not limited to, any shop, sales outlet, restaurant, bar, pub, coffee shop, cafeteria, caterer, convenience store, liquor store, grocery store, supermarket, delicatessen, mobile food truck, vehicle or cart, or roadside stand.
+(c) “Food vendor” means any establishment located in the city of Santa Clara that sells or otherwise provides prepared food for consumption on or off its premises, and includes, but is not limited to, any shop, sales outlet, restaurant, bar, pub, coffee shop, cafeteria, caterer, convenience store, liquor store, grocery store, supermarket, delicatessen, mobile food truck, vehicle or cart, or roadside stand.
 A “food vendor” does not include a food service provider that is associated with either a nonprofit organization with Section 501(c)(3) status under the Internal Revenue Code or a public agency sponsored program.

-(c) “National food vendor” means a food vendor that is a chain of franchised or corporate owned establishments located in more than one state.
+(d) “National food vendor” means a food vendor that is a chain of franchised or corporate owned establishments located in more than one state.

-(d) “Polystyrene foam” means a thermoplastic petrochemical material made from a styrene monomer and expanded or blown using a gaseous agent (expanded polystyrene), injection molding, form molding, and extrusion-blow molding (extruded foam polystyrene).
+(e) “Polystyrene foam” means a thermoplastic petrochemical material made from a styrene monomer and expanded or blown using a gaseous agent (expanded polystyrene), injection molding, form molding, and extrusion-blow molding (extruded foam polystyrene).
 “Polystyrene foam” is commonly made into disposable food service ware products.
 “Polystyrene foam” does not include clear or solid polystyrene (oriented polystyrene).

-13.20.170 Polystyrene foam disposable food service ware prohibited.
+13.20.230 Polystyrene foam disposable food service ware prohibited.

 (a) No national food vendor shall sell or otherwise provide prepared food in polystyrene foam disposable food service ware on or after September 1, 2014.

 (b) No food vendor shall sell or otherwise provide prepared food in polystyrene foam disposable food service ware on or after January 1, 2015.
 (Ord.
-1925 § 3, 5-20-14).
+2072 § 1, 10-22-24).

-13.20.180 Exemptions to the polystyrene foam disposable food service ware prohibition.
+13.20.240 Exemptions to the polystyrene foam disposable food service ware prohibition.

-(a) A national food vendor or food vendor may seek an exemption from the prohibition under SCCC 13.20.170 due to a “unique packaging hardship” under subsection (b) of this section or a “financial hardship” under subsection (c) of this section.
+(a) A national food vendor or food vendor may seek an exemption from the prohibition under SCCC 13.20.230 due to a “unique packaging hardship” under subsection (b) of this section or a “financial hardship” under subsection (c) of this section.

 (b) The national food vendor or food vendor must demonstrate that no reasonably feasible alternative exists to a specific and necessary polystyrene foam disposable food service ware to qualify for a “unique packaging hardship” exemption.